My Quiet Kitchen

 Instructions

-• Sprinkle about half of the taco meat, onion, corn, olives, and cheese on top of the tortillas.
+• Spread half of the taco meat, beans, onion, corn, and olives, over the tortillas.
+Scatter about ⅓ of the cheese on top.

 Notes

-If using store-bought vegan beefy crumbles, crumbled tofu, or other homemade veggie ground for the seasoned taco meat, I recommend first sautéing it with taco seasoning.
-Store-bought seasoning blend is fine, or use the homemade blend mentioned in this Taco Bowl post.
+Taco meat: If using store-bought vegan beefy crumbles, crumbled tofu, seitan, or other homemade veggie ground instead of the vegan taco meat, you'll need to saute it first with taco seasoning.
+Store-bought seasoning blend is fine, or use the homemade spice blend mentioned in this taco bowl recipe.
+TVP taco meat and lentil taco meat are also good here!

-Leftover tortilla pie will keep in the refrigerator for up to 4 days.
-Reheat in the microwave or oven.
+Store leftover enchilada casserole in the refrigerator for up to 5 days.
+Reheat in the microwave or covered in the oven.

 Estimated Nutrition (per serving)